 These microgreens crunch even more than fresh radish microgreens.
 We were surprised because they don't look like that type of microgreen.

-Tokyo Bekana is an excellent microgreen for sandwiches, top salads, or float on soups because of its crunchy texture.
+Because of its crunchy texture, Tokyo Bekana is an excellent microgreen for sandwiches, top salads, or float-on soups.

 Do You Have a Pinterest Microgreen Board?